sigasi/sigasi_insights/content/tech/generating-sigasi-project-vivado-project.md

 ```
 This script generates the `.project` and `.library_mapping.xml` files that define the Sigasi project.

+Note that you might need to update the `PYTHONPATH` as explained in the [README file](https://github.com/sigasi/SigasiProjectCreator/blob/master/README.md).

 # Notes

 When you make changes to your Vivado project, you need to re-run this script.